Seattle, Washington Population 2020

 Seattle's foreign-born population has increased by 40% in ten years.
 Of the Asian population, 4.1% are Chinese with origins in mainland China, Hong Kong, and Taiwan.
 Seattle also has a large Vietnamese community with more than 30,000 Somali immigrants.
 The Seattle metro area is also home to one of the largest Samoan populations in the mainland United States.

 There is also a large lesbian, gay, bisexual and transgender population in Seattle, which is one of the highest per capita in the country.
 12.9% of Seattle citizens identify as gay, lesbian or bisexual, just behind San Francisco.

 Today, Seattle's economy is more diverse and involves several major technology companies -- including Nintendo of America and Amazon.com -- and biomedical corporations like Eli Lily and Company and Boston Scientific.
-Seattle now ranks high for quality of living, sanitation, crime, recreation and public services.
+Seattle now ranks high for the quality of living, sanitation, crime, recreation, and public services.

 Seattle Population Growth